 - Starting school may make your child tired and grumpy - not only because she has to concentrate all day, and probably be on her best behaviour, but also because she is growing and developing, and together these factors create a drain on energy levels.

 - Some children of this age begin sleepwalking.
 If your child has started to do this, make sure he is safe and can't fall out of a window or down the stairs.
 For more information on sleepwalking, see my Timeline of Challenging Early Childhood Behaviour.

-Get this timeline on your Kindle
+Did you know, you can Get this timeline on your Kindle